 History

-On March 30, 2004, CONVIASA was created, through Decree No. 2,866, signed by the President of the Bolivarian Republic of Venezuela, Hugo Chávez Frías, published in Official Gazette No. 37,910, on March 31 of that same year.
-The Venezuelan Consortium of Aeronautical Industries and Air Services (CONVIASA), made the first flight with the aircraft model DASH-7, Venezuelan acronym YV-1169, on November 28, 2004, from the Caracas Airport "Óscar Machado Zuloaga" heading to the Santiago Mariño Caribbean International Airport, in Porlamar, Nueva Esparta state, being certified as a commercial airline, then taking off to the Island of Grenada.
-On December 10, 2004, the Venezuelan Flag Airline formally began its operations of national and international flights.
+On March 30, 2004, CONVIASA was created by Decree No. 2,866, signed by the President of the Bolivarian Republic of Venezuela, Hugo Chávez Frías, published in the Official Gazette No. 37,910, on March 31 of that same year.
+The Venezuelan Consortium of Aeronautical Industries and Air Services (CONVIASA), made the first flight with the DASH-7 model aircraft, with the Venezuelan acronym YV-1169, on November 28, 2004, from the Caracas Airport "Óscar Machado Zuloaga" heading to the Santiago Mariño Caribbean International Airport, in Porlamar, Nueva Esparta state, becoming certified as a commercial airline, then taking off to the Island from Grenada.
+On December 10, 2004, the Flag Airline of Venezuela formally began its national and international flight operations..